jmadoremos/amaoed-cpp-template/README.md

 This currently supports:
 * Visual Studio Code
 	- C++
+	- JavaScript Development Environment

 # Notes:
 * Visual Studio Code
 	* C++
 		- MinGW should be located at the root of drive C:
+	* JavaScript Development Environment
+		- Used as starter kit for JavaScript Development

 # History Logs:
 * 2017-03-27